tech4nature/hogapp/README.md

 See `app.json` for config.

-When the app has been created, `git push heroku master` to deploy.
+When the app has been created, `git push heroku main` to deploy.

 # About the API